// How to · 2026

 The 100-variant cap that breaks apparel uploads

 The fix is to curate.
 Pick the colors and sizes you actually intend to sell and keep each product under 100 combinations, or split one design into two products (light colorways and dark colorways is a common split).
-ArtDrop caps variant selection automatically for exactly this reason, we learned it the same way you are about to not have to.
+Configure ArtDrop templates under the same limit; do not assume an oversized provider selection can be published unchanged.

 When is the API overkill?